yotam180/WhatsappAPI/README.md

 TL;DR: Don't be an a$$hole.
 WhatsApp is not a product for commercial use.
 Bots and automation softwares should be used with care - for yourself, for WhatsApp and for your recipients.

-## Get Started

-**You can download the WhatsApp API as a Chrome Extension [here](https://chrome.google.com/webstore/detail/whatsapp-api/klddgngdkdljhlhmjdllbdechlnmacik).**

-## Chrome Extension Manual Instalation
+## Getting Started — Chrome Extension Manual Instalation

 Since the Chrome Extension isn't listed on the Webstore, you can manually install the extension.
 Here is how:
 1. Clone or download this repository.